Ja-ngolo/Proto_HUMPR/README.md

 # Proto_HUMPR
-First iteration of the front end UI for HUMPR: a privacy focused social media. made mostly with bootstrap + HTML  CSS
+First iteration of the front end UI and UX for HUMPR: a privacy focused social media.
+Made mostly with bootstrap + HTML + CSS